dagraham/nts-dgraham/README.md

 ### Overview

-*nts* is pure python and will run on any platform that supports python >= 3.7.3.
+_nts_ is pure python and will run on any platform that supports python >= 3.7.3.
 It runs in a terminal window that should be configured to use a fixed width (monospaced) font. _Menlo Regular_ for OSX and _DejaVu Sans Mono_ for Linux are good choices.
+A width of at least 68 characters for the terminal window is recommended.

 Notes are recorded in plain text files with the extension ".txt" that are located anywhere below the *nts* data directory.
 These note files have a simple format: